From Lake Garda, we travelled on to Orbetello, a small Tuscan town located in the Maremma area, southern province of Grosseto.

 The ancient Etruscan Walls, Orbetello

-It lies 35 km south of Grosetto in one of the most unique and wonderful positions on a thin strip of land in the centre of a lagoon.
+It lies 35 km south of Grosseto in one of the most unique and wonderful positions on a thin strip of land in the centre of a lagoon.

 Unfortunately, we were not very impressed with the campsite at Orbetello as the vans were all squashed in together.
-There seemed to be a bit more space around the caravans and motorhomes pitched under the trees but we wanted to park up in the sun as at this time of year it can still be a bit chilly in the shade.
+There seemed to be a bit more space around the caravans and motorhomes pitched under the trees, but we wanted to park up in the sun, as at this time of year, it can still be chilly in the shade.

-The site was right by a busy main road so we could hear quite a lot of road noise.
-But the biggest problem with the site was that it was about 10 km away from the old town of Orbetello and the same from Porto Stefi.
-There was no public transport (or so we were told at reception) and only the narrow busy road leading into the towns which meant that cycling was out of the question for me as I am still nervous cycling on the road.
+The site was right by a busy main road, so that we could hear quite a lot of road noise.
+However, the biggest problem with the site was that it was approximately 10 km away from the old town of Orbetello and the same distance from Porto Stefi.
+There was no public transportation (or so we were told at reception), and only the narrow, busy road leading into the town, which meant that cycling was out of the question for me, as I am still nervous about cycling on the road.

-The beauty of having a motorhome is that you can just move on if you are not particularly keen on a site which is exactly what we did the next day.
+The beauty of having a motorhome is that you can just move on if you are not particularly keen on a site, which is precisely what we did the next day.

-There are nature reserves in the area which are a haven for lovers of nature and keen bird watchers, as well as miles of sandy beaches.
+There are nature reserves in the area that serve as a haven for nature lovers and keen birdwatchers, as well as miles of sandy beaches.

-We got chatting to an English couple in the motorhome opposite and spent a couple of hours over a cup of tea talking about where we had all been and where we were going.
-I think they were as desperate as us to have a conversation with some Brits and it’s always good to pick up tips along the way from our fellow campers.
+We struck up a conversation with an English couple in the motorhome opposite and spent a couple of hours over a cup of tea discussing where we had all been and where we were going.
+I think they were as desperate as we were to have a conversation with some Brits, and it’s always good to pick up tips along the way from our fellow campers.

-The next morning we moved on to Rome but stopped off to explore the ancient town of Orbetello first.
-We were told that there was a large parking area where motorhomes parked just on the edge of the town.
+The next morning, we moved on to Rome but stopped off to explore the ancient town of Orbetello first.
+We were told that there was a large parking area where motorhomes were parked just on the edge of the city.

 Windmill,-Orbetello